mehmoodulhaq570/SpotiStream/README.md

-# SpotiFly
+# SpotiStream

-**SpotiFly** is a Python package that allows you to download songs from Spotify playlists by fetching song information and downloading the corresponding audio from YouTube.
+**SpotiStream** is a Python package that allows you to download songs from Spotify playlists by fetching song information and downloading the corresponding audio from YouTube.
 The songs are saved in MP3 format.

 ## Features